Neotree is a UK charity that develops technology to empower healthcare professionals in low resource settings to count and care for every newborn.

 Partners & Collaborators

-Thank you to the Roy Bard Charitable Foundation, Naughton-Cliffe Mathews, UCL Grand Challenges, Royal College of Paediatrics and Child Health, Healthcare Infection Society and the National Institute of Health Research for their critical funding; to current academic funders including Wellcome Trust, Medical Research Council and Viiv healthcare; to Leyla Larsson, Signe Kær Bennetsen and Ellie Catherall for all their hard work at Neotree; to Creative Clinic, Lauren Kesler, and Charlotte Ashton, for their photos and help with the video and website; and to all those who have raised money and donated privately to Neotree.
+Thank you to the Antonios and Ioannis Angelicoussis Foundation, Roy Bard Charitable Foundation, Naughton-Cliffe Mathews, UCL Grand Challenges, Royal College of Paediatrics and Child Health, Healthcare Infection Society, National Institute of Health Research, Wellcome Trust, Medical Research Council and Viiv healthcare for their critical funding; to Leyla Larsson, Signe Kær Bennetsen and Ellie Catherall for all their hard work at Neotree; to Creative Clinic, Lauren Kesler, and Charlotte Ashton, for their photos and help with the video and website; and to all those who have raised money and donated privately to Neotree.
 We appreciate every donation that has helped to grow Neotree to where it is today.

 Neotree in action